abuiles/ember-101/hands-on.md

 ~~~~~~~~

 T> Piping JSON data to **python -mjson.tool** is an easy way to pretty
-print JSON data in your console using python's JSON library.
+print JSON data in our console using python's JSON library.
 It's very
 useful if we want to quickly debug JSON data.

-When returning a list **Ember-Data** expects the root of your payload to be the type of your model on plural **friends**, and then an array of objects, this payload will help us to populate **Ember-Data** store.
+When returning a list **Ember-Data** expects the root of the payload
+to be the type of the model on plural (**friends**), and then an array
+of objects, this payload will help us to populate **Ember-Data**
+store.

 If we want to run the server by ourselves or create our own instance
 on **Heroku**, we can use the **Heroku Button** added to the repository